FDA panel debates COVID vaccine recipe as questions swirl about fall shots

 Instead, the FDA said routine approval of COVID-19 boosters will be limited to seniors and to younger people who are at high risk of severe infection.
 Manufacturers will need to do new studies to show whether seasonal shots still benefit healthy people younger than 65.

-That raises big implications for next fall's vaccination campaign, with uncertainty over whether healthy people still could get a vaccine even if it's not recommended for them — or whether insurers will keep paying for the shots for everyone.
+That has big implications for the fall vaccination campaign, with uncertainty over whether healthy people still could get a vaccine even if it's not recommended for them — or whether insurers will keep paying for the shots for everyone.
 Nor is it clear what the policy means for babies who have never been vaccinated.

 “This is a mess,” said Michael Osterholm, a University of Minnesota infectious disease expert.
 “The one thing we don't want to do is put a barrier in place that prevents parents from getting their children vaccinated if they want to.”

-FDA's independent advisers may raise those issues Thursday, but the changes are not the focus of the meeting, which was scheduled before FDA’s announcement.

-Instead, the panel is set to recommend whether the virus has mutated enough to warrant strain updates for shots from Pfizer, Moderna and Novavax.
+The FDA deflected questions about the new policy at Thursday's meeting to decide whether the virus has mutated enough to warrant strain updates for shots from Pfizer, Moderna and Novavax.
+The committee’s recommendation is nonbinding guidance ahead of an agency decision.

-"We are asking for guidance to help the FDA decide what strain to select for COVID-19 vaccines going forward," FDA vaccine chief Dr. Vinay Prasad said in comments opening the meeting.
-Prasad added that the agency wants "to give people a little more time to digest," the new policy on vaccines and is open to feedback.

 Last fall’s recipe was tailored to omicron descendants on the JN.1 branch of the virus family tree.
 Novavax brewed shots targeting the parent JN.1 variant while Pfizer and Moderna opted for a subtype called KP.2.

-That JN.1 family still dominates, although it continues to evolve.
-The question is whether last fall’s shots still offer enough cross-protection or if manufacturers instead should match today’s most common subtype, called LP.8.1.
+With JN.1 descendants still dominating worldwide, Pfizer and Moderna representatives told panelists Thursday that their current vaccines remain effective, although switching to a newer subtype, LP.8.1, could provide even more protection.
+Novavax said sticking with the parent strain JN.1 — the company’s current vaccine formula — might be best.

+The challenge for regulators is there's no way to predict how the virus will evolve by the time fall vaccinations begin.

-The World Health Organization recently said last year's version was OK but that vaccine makers could choose an update.
-The European Medicines Agency instead recommended targeting the newest subtype.
+The World Health Organization recently issued guidance that last year's version remained OK but that vaccine-makers could also choose an update.
+A representative for the organization told FDA panelists that current data on the COVID-19's continuing evolution might not yet warrant switching to a newer subtype.
+In contrast, the European Medicines Agency recently recommended targeting the newest subtype.

-FDA officials didn’t express a preference in documents posted online ahead of Thursday’s meeting. suggested earlier in the week that the government should move away from yearly updates.

-“Instead of having a COVID-19 strategy that’s year-to-year where we change things every single year, why don’t we let the science tell us when to change?”
-Prasad said.
+While demand for vaccinations has dropped, the Centers for Disease Control and Prevention estimates 30,000 to 50,000 adults have died from COVID-19 since October.
+The virus continues to cause “enormous burden” on the health care system, CDC’s Dr. Fiona Havers told panelists.
+Older adults count for most hospitalizations and deaths but COVID-19 also is “a major cause of pediatric hospitalization,” especially in children under 2 -- many of whom had no underlying medical problems before their infections.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.